Carlo Gagiano: Air Force career

-Nearing the end of his tour at 3 Squadron, he passed the 1000 flying hour mark on the Mirage F1 CZ during a deployment to Air Force Base Langebaanweg.
+Nearing the end of his tour at 3 Squadron, Gagiano passed the 1,000 flying hour mark on the Mirage F1 CZ during a deployment to Air Force Base Langebaanweg.

-A further command appointment followed in January 1989 as the Officer Commanding 89 Combat Flying School operating Cheetah D aircraft from Air Force Base Pietersburg.
+A further command appointment followed in January 1989 for Gagiano, serving as the officer commanding 89 Combat Flying School operating Cheetah D aircraft from Air Force Base Pietersburg.
 He also attended a military attaché course to prepare for his deployment as the Air Force attaché to Israel during his tenure.
-The couple arrived in Israel in late December 1989, now newly promoted to Colonel, during increasing tension in the Middle East.
-When the air war started in Iraq and Israel targeted by Scud missiles, the defence office moved temporarily out of Tel Aviv to his residence for increased safety.
+The couple arrived in Israel in late December 1989, with Gagiano now newly promoted to colonel, during increasing tension in the Middle East.
+When the air war started in Iraq and Israel began being targeted by Scud missiles, the defence office moved temporarily out of Tel Aviv to his residence for increased safety.

 By 1994 and back in South Africa, Gagiano completed the South African National Defence Force's Joint Staff Course at the South African Defence College.

 By January 1995, he was appointed as Officer Commanding Central Flying School Langebaanweg.
 During his tenure, he oversaw the phasing out of the Harvard and phasing in of the Pilatus PC 7 Mk 2 as the new basic training aircraft of the South African Air Force.

-In early 1999, back in Pretoria, he was promoted to Brigadier General and appointed as Inspector General of the Air Force.
+In early 1999, back in Pretoria, he was promoted to brigadier general and appointed as Inspector General of the Air Force.
 The following two years stood him in good stead for the future as he did inspections across the length and breadth of the Air Force.

-On 1 November 2000, he was promoted to Major General and appointed as Chief Director Operational Development at the Joint Operations Division, responsible for Joint Force Employment Strategy, Concepts of Operation and Joint Doctrine.
+On 1 November 2000, he was promoted to major general and appointed as Chief Director Operational Development at the Joint Operations Division, responsible for Joint Force Employment Strategy, Concepts of Operation and Joint Doctrine.
 Gagiano was also tasked to lead the reorganisation of the Joint Operations Division.

 Major General Gagiano returned to the Air Force and was given the Chief Director Air Policy and Plans portfolio.
-He was subsequently promoted to Lieutenant General on 1 May 2005 and appointed as Chief of the South African Air Force.
+He was subsequently promoted to lieutenant general on 1 May 2005 and appointed as Chief of the South African Air Force.

 During his tenure, the Air Force introduced four new air systems into operations, and in addition, the indigenous Rooivalk combat support helicopter's development was completed and also inducted into service.

 After a thorough preparation with the newly acquired Gripen and Hawk aircraft, controlled by the Air Force's static and mobile radars, the Air Force conducted a successful joint air policing service during the 2010 Soccer World Cup.

-Gagiano, throughout his tenure, promoted good relations with air force commanders and specifically those of Southern Africa by the outstanding support of multi-national exercises and the building of personal relationships.
+Gagiano, throughout his tenure, promoted good relations with air force commanders and specifically those of Southern Africa by the support of multi-national exercises and the building of personal relationships.

-Lieutenant General Gagiano handed over command to Lieutenant General Fabian Msimang in a ceremony on 28 September 2012.
+Gagiano handed over command to Lieutenant General Fabian Msimang in a ceremony on 28 September 2012.